 Vice Provost for Graduate and Professional Education

 Professor of Mathematical Sciences

 ELEMENTS OF SUCCESS

 Focused on six primary categories of graduate education operations—Operational Excellence, Graduate Community, Innovation in Graduate Education, Professional Development, Recruitment and Retention, and Graduate and Postdoctoral Research, Scholarship and Creative Expression—the strategic plan includes objectives and action items for each category and lists metrics to aid in assessing the Graduate College’s progress in meeting its objectives.

 While the strategic plan reflects the intentions of the Graduate College and other University stakeholders, it will be revisited semiannually to reassess priorities, assess progress and incorporate revisions.

-The Graduate College will assess and continually improve programs and policies designed to achieve our objectives as completely and efficiently as possible.
+The Graduate College will assess and continually improve programs and policies designed to achieve our objectives.

 The Graduate College will enhance graduate experiences by building a welcoming, respectful, strong, diverse and resilient graduate community.